kaitlingu/sugar-trails/README.md

 ```
 cd sugartrails && npm install
 ```
+View on localhost:3000
 ### Production
-This project is live at: https://pure-chamber-53531.herokuapp.com/ iOS repository can be found at: https://github.com/theFlawlessHack/SugarTrails
+This project is live at: https://pure-chamber-53531.herokuapp.com/<br />
+iOS repository can be found at: https://github.com/theFlawlessHack/SugarTrails